JuliaDebug/Cthulhu.jl/README.md

 The text of `Union{Float64, Int64}`  will be in red, but it is likely that `bar` will be called via dynamic dispatch.
 `bar` will be a ["function barrier"](https://docs.julialang.org/en/v1/manual/performance-tips/#kernel-functions), and the types will be fully inferred within `bar`.

-To give Cthulhu more complete type information, we have to actually run some Julia code. [`Infiltrator.jl`](https://github.com/JuliaDebug/Infiltrator.jl) makes this convenient.
+To give Cthulhu more complete type information, we have to actually run some Julia code.
+There are many ways to do this.
+In this example, we use [`Infiltrator.jl`](https://github.com/JuliaDebug/Infiltrator.jl).

 Add an `@infiltrate`: